-Wolf Gumerman, Director of the University Honors Program and Professor of Anthropology at Northern Arizona University, is an archaeologist who applies his research to broader societal concerns, including collaborating with the Hopi Cultural Preservation Office to promote cultural preservation.
+Wolf Gumerman, Founding Dean of the Honors College and Professor of Anthropology at Northern Arizona University, is an archaeologist who applies his research to broader societal concerns, including collaborating with the Hopi Cultural Preservation Office to promote cultural preservation.
 Using archaeology and elder knowledge he connects Hopi youth with their past.
 The collaboration has produced four films and a museum exhibit that present the youth’s perspective on Hopi culture and history.
 Wolf also has a strong interest in food and culture stemming from his 20 years of research on the north coast of Peru and from his interest in sustainable food systems.
 He is Co-founder and past Co-editor for the Journal Heritage Management and publishes primarily on topics related to prehistoric foodways.
 Wolf teaches a range of interactive courses on composition and literature, archaeology, theory, human evolution, and food and culture.

 Dr. Thomas D. Sisk